What you need to know about dengue fever

-This post was last updated on July 10, 2024.
+This post was last updated on March 28, 2026.

 Increasingly in the news in North America and Europe, dengue fever is caused by a mosquito-borne virus that infects an estimated 390 million people every year.
-Each year it also kills about 25,000 people, leading the World Health Organization to describe it as one of the top 10 threats to global health.
-Yet for most people who haven’t lived or travelled to the areas it most affects, it’s a new virus.
-So I am sharing resources about for a few reasons: (1) because it is slowing expanding to parts of Europe and North America, (2) because its antibodies can cross-react with Covid, and (3) because it changed my my life—and not for the better, either.
+Each year it also kills many of thousands of people, leading the World Health Organization to describe it as one of the top 10 threats to global health.
+Yet for most people who haven’t lived or travelled to the areas it most affects, it’s an unfamiliar virus.

 All about dengue fever—and why you want to avoid it.